welcome to the d.c. booth historic national fish hatchery & archives

 OUR VISITORS SAY:

 “Staffed by knowledgeable volunteers, this fish hatchery was an unexpected and delightful surprise.
-I throughly enjoyed feeding the trout and my husband and I enjoyed learning about the role the hatchery played in replenishing the Black Hills rivers.
+I thoroughly enjoyed feeding the trout and my husband and I enjoyed learning about the role the hatchery played in replenishing the Black Hills rivers.
 It was an incredibly enjoyable experience and I highly recommend visiting this lovely site.”

 ***** 5 STARS – Debbie -Visitor July 2021